maxencewynen/Lesion-volumetry-and-location/README.md

 # Lesion-volumetry-and-location
 Computes the lesion volumetry and location of a subject.

-For a better understanding of the pipeline as well as the files it uses/produces, see the pipeline schema les_voloc_pipeline.png
+For a better understanding of the pipeline as well as the files it uses/produces, please report to the pipeline schema les_voloc_pipeline.png

 ## Pre conditions